Hashtag Web3 Logo

 Dismissing Circom or other compiler warnings as noise.

-What happens: Warnings often indicate real constraint issues.
+Impact: Warnings often indicate real constraint issues.

 Fix: Zero-warning policy.
 Investigate all warnings.

-More for zk engineer
+More for ZK Engineer